Alipsa/rideutils/README.md

 ## API / Usage overview

 There is a demo gui that displays most of the functions below.
+To run it, either
+1. download and run the jar with dependencies e.g. `java -jar rideutils-demo-1.0-SNAPSHOT-jar-with-dependencies.jar`
-To run it, clone the repo and execute the demo script `runDemo.sh` or if that is not working for you execute the following commands:
+2. or: clone the repo and
+execute the demo script `runDemo.sh` or if that is not working for you execute the following commands:
 ```shell script
 mvn -DskipTests install